-After you watch it, I want you to ask yourself a question: Can you see how your narcissist might feel like a drug to your brain?
-I'd love it if you'd share your thoughts and experiences on that one in the comments section.
+I want you to ask yourself a question: Can you see how your narcissist might feel like a drug to your brain?
+You might be interested in this book.

 We all know some of the factors that contribute to heart disease – primarily genetics and our poor food consumption (or lack of healthy foods in our diets).
 But most people never consider sheer stress and anxiety as a source of actual damage to their body’s heart.